Building AI research labs in Africa: lessons from AIRINA Labs

 2. Build local, collaborate globally

-A lab in Africa should not be an island.
-We maintain active collaborations with researchers in Europe, North America, and across the continent.
-But the research questions come from local needs — healthcare data challenges, agricultural monitoring, financial inclusion — and the solutions are designed for local deployment.
+A lab on the continent shouldn’t be an island.
+We have active collaborations in Europe, North America, and across Africa.
+But the research questions come from local needs (healthcare data challenges, agricultural monitoring, financial inclusion) and the deployment target is local.
+The collaboration imports methods; the problem statement stays anchored here.

 3. Invest in people, not just papers

-Cloud computing, open-source tools, and efficient algorithms mean that infrastructure is less of a barrier than it was five years ago.
-A well-optimized TDA pipeline on a modest server can produce insights that rival brute-force deep learning on a GPU cluster — if you ask the right mathematical questions.
+Cloud access, open-source tooling, and more efficient algorithms have together made compute less of a bottleneck than it was five years ago.
+For most of the problems we work on, a TDA pipeline on a workstation will beat brute-force deep learning on a GPU cluster.
+Asking the right mathematical question does more for performance than renting more GPUs.

 5. Teach as you build

-- Topological methods for health data in partnership with regional health organizations
+- Topological methods for health data, with regional health organizations as partners.

 Enjoy reading this article?